ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees

 \subsection{Dataset quality verification}

 Here, we perform the basic quality checks for molecular data.
 ApisTox, as a curated and unified collection of data, should cover all three source databases.
-We compare the number of molecules of the final dataset and source databases, all after the same data cleaning procedure outlined in the Methods section, in Table \ref{tab:dataset_sources_sizes}.
+We compare the number of molecules of the final dataset and source databases in Table \ref{tab:dataset_sources_sizes}, all after the same data cleaning procedure outlined in the \q{Methods} section.
 ApisTox is indeed larger than all input datasets, validating our data combination process.
 In particular, it is also almost 25\% larger than PPDB, the largest of the source datasets.

-For more detailed analysis, we verify that all canonical SMILES from those cleaned source datasets are included in the final dataset.
+Furthermore, we verify that all canonical SMILES from the cleaned source datasets are included in the final dataset.
 Results are summarized by a Venn diagram in Figure \ref{fig:venn}.
-We gain molecules from each data source, showing that creation of unified datasets using many input databases is beneficial for ecotoxicology data.
-Almost molecules are included in the final dataset, except for 11 SMILES strings from ECOTOX.
-However, this is not a mistake - manual check showed that those molecules are subtle duplicates, having the same CAS numbers as molecules from PPDB already included.
-This is the consequence of non-uniqueness of SMILES format, i.e. a given molecule can be written in many ways, and RDKit canonicalization is not always able to detect such cases.
-This shows that the two-step deduplication procedure, which includes both canonical SMILES and CAS deduplication, is indeed required for proper merging of molecular datasets (see the \q{Methods} section for details).
+We integrated molecules from each data source, creating a significantly larger and unified dataset beneficial for ecotoxicology research.
+The final dataset comprises all filtered molecules from sourced databases, except for 11 SMILES strings from ECOTOX.
+Manual checks showed that those molecules are subtle duplicates, having the same CAS numbers as molecules from PPDB already included.
+This is the consequence of non-uniqueness of SMILES format, i.e. a given molecule can be written in many ways, and even RDKit standardization and canonicalization workflow is not always able to detect such cases.
+This shows that a two-step deduplication procedure, which includes both canonical SMILES and CAS deduplication, is indeed required for proper merging of molecular datasets (see the \q{Methods} section for details).

 We also verify that ApisTox contains only valid entries that can be processed by RDKit, and contains no duplicated molecules (in terms of canonical SMILES and CAS numbers).
-To further validate our preprocessing workflow in this regard, we apply it to datasets previously proposed for honey bee toxicity: CropCSM \cite{CropCSM}, BeeTOX \cite{BeeTox} and BeeToxAI \cite{BeeToxAI}.
+To further validate our preprocessing workflow in this regard, we apply it to datasets proposed for honey bee toxicity analyses: CropCSM \cite{CropCSM}, BeeTOX \cite{BeeTox} and BeeToxAI \cite{BeeToxAI}.
 As shown in Table \ref{tab:datasets_quality_comparison}, other datasets contain invalid SMILES and duplicates, even as much as 36\% for BeeToxAI.
 This emphasizes the need for highly rigorous data processing workflows like ours.
 ApisTox is considerably larger than all of them, containing many more toxic molecules in particular, which are crucial for understanding the underlying causes of pesticide toxicity for honey bees.